NHSDigital/integration-adaptor-nhais/README.md

 ## Development

-The following sections are intended to provide the necessary info on how to configure and run the NHAIS adaptor.
+The following sections are intended to provide the necessary info on how to configure and run the GP Links - NHAIS adaptor.

 Environment Variables are used throughout application, an example can be found in `nhais-env-example.yaml`.